 - Complete the online defensive driver’s test.
-Steps in order to do so are on the following website: Training Self Enrollment Step
+Steps to do so are on Training Self Enrollment Step website.

 - Complete the Travel Acknowledgement form on the district web site.
 Use your email address and e-mail password to access the site.